 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Defense Attorneys in Solon, Ohio, 44022.
+Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Defense Lawyers in Solon, Ohio, 44022.

 It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to this section by the director of transportation or local authorities, for the operator of a motor vehicle, trackless trolley, or streetcar to operate the same at a speed not exceeding the following: